Rorke, Jean Euphemia Finlayson, née Hill, 1942-2014 (Person)

 Awards: Queens Service Medal for services to heritage activities in the Bay of Plenty in 2007.
 Highly commended for Sherrard Regional History Awards in September 1994 for her police history.

-Education: Degree in French and German at a Scottish University.
+Education: Degree in French and German at St Andrews University, Scotland.
 Diploma in Library and Information Studies, 1995, Victoria University.
 Certificate in Māori Studies, 1990, University of Waikato.

 TaxonomyStories | People